CalviRichi/Phaser-Adventure/README.md

 FILES:
     City.js is the central scene from which other scenes can be launched, although City does not end until the end of the game.
+        House_1-4.js are the homes that the player can enter within the town.

+    UI.js is the UI/Inventory file that runs externally to the main scenes.
+It manages state so that you don't have to deal with passing tons of variables / objects between the main scenes.